brianloveswords/cleansocket/README.md

 `cleansocket` ensures that the file is indeed a socket and that it's not still listening for connections before it deletes the file.
 It also provides a way to override all `.listen()` methods so it does this automatically.

+This is really convenient if you want to use [supervisor](https://github.com/isaacs/node-supervisor) or some other process restarter.

 ## Install

 ```bash